Nael-Studio/nael-platform/examples/federation-gateway/README.md

 # Federation Gateway Example

 This example composes the `products` subgraph from `examples/federated-graphql` into a single supergraph using Apollo Gateway.
-It also enables an HTTP greeting endpoint via `NaelFactory` so you can see the framework running GraphQL federation and HTTP side-by-side on the same server instance.
+It also enables an HTTP greeting endpoint via `NL FrameworkFactory` so you can see the framework running GraphQL federation and HTTP side-by-side on the same server instance.

 ## Prerequisites